vita-epfl/monoloco/README.md

 # Webcam
 <img src="docs/webcam_short.gif" height=350 alt="example image" />

-MonoLoco can run on personal computers with no GPU and low resolution images (e.g. 256x144).
+MonoLoco can run on personal computers with only CPU and low resolution images (e.g. 256x144) at ~2fps.

 It support 3 types of visualizations: `front`, `bird` and `combined` Multiple visualizations can be combined in different windows.

 The above gif has been obtained running on a Macbook the command:

-`python src/main.py predict --webcam --scale 0.2 --output_types combined --z_max 10`
+`python src/main.py predict --webcam --scale 0.2 --output_types combined --z_max 10 --checkpoint resnet50`

 # Preprocess